AdobeDocs/commerce-merchant-services.en/help/data-connection/create-audience.md

     ![Build Rule](assets/build-rule.png)

-    The **Segment Builder** workspace is where you define the rules and conditions for your audience.​ These rules and conditions are based on the event and profile data from your Commerce store and define the criteria that determine whether a user qualifies for the audience.
-For example, you might create a rule that includes users who have viewed a specific product or have made a purchase within a certain time frame.
+    The **Segment Builder** workspace is where you define the rules and conditions for your audience.​ These rules and conditions are based on event and profile data from your Commerce store and define the criteria that determine whether a user qualifies for the audience.
+For example, you might create a rule that includes users who have viewed a specific product, or users that have made a purchase within a certain time frame.
 Learn more about [Segment Builder](https://experienceleague.adobe.com/en/docs/experience-platform/segmentation/ui/segment-builder) and rules and conditions.

 1. Select the [Events](https://experienceleague.adobe.com/en/docs/experience-platform/segmentation/ui/segment-builder#events) tab.

     ![Events Tab](assets/audience-events-tab.png)

 1. Search for the "Product Views" event type.
-Drag and drop it to the **Segment Builder** workspace.
+Then, drag and drop it into the **Segment Builder** workspace.

 1. Return to the **Events** tab and search for "SKU".
 Drag and drop it to the **Segment Builder** workspace on top of the **Product View** event.
 The **Event Rules** section appears where you can specify the specific product you want to build your audience off of.

     ![Select SKU](assets/audience-addsku.png)

-1. Set the time interval to 1 day by clicking on **Any Time** and selecting *In last* with a value of *1*.
+1. Set the time interval to one day by clicking on **Any Time** and selecting *In last* with a value of *1*.

     When building an audience, you can specify a time interval to capture recent activity.
 Setting a time interval allows you to target users based on their recent interactions or behaviors within a specific timeframe.